-On the same day traffic came to a standstill, local organization Greenway began collecting signatures for a countywide ballot initiative to block rail transit, thus blocking the only project in the county that will let us bypass traffic to travel north-south across Santa Cruz County.
+On July 21, 2021, Santa Cruz County experienced a complete traffic standstill due to an emergency on Highway 1.
+Traffic was stopped for hours with no movement in any direction.
+This was a vivid illustration that when the highway is blocked it massively disrupts our ability to move around the county because we lack a good alternative for traveling north-south.
+On the same day that traffic came to a standstill, local organization Greenway began collecting signatures for a countywide ballot initiative to block rail transit, thus blocking the only project in the county that will let us bypass traffic to travel north-south across Santa Cruz County.

-Hidden in the Greenway ballot measure* is language that would delay our Coastal Rail Trail, demolish our publicly-owned rail infrastructure, and prevent rail transit from even being planned.
+Hidden in the Greenway ballot measure* is language that would delay our Coastal Rail Trail, remove all rail planning from the county general plan, and demolish our publicly-owned rail infrastructure.

-In our analysis, Greenway’s ballot initiative is deceptive.
-The initiative claims to build a trail, but actually would delay trail construction:
+This initiative claims to build a trail, but actually delays and de-funds trail construction:

 - It would put the existing railroad right-of-way easements at risk of litigation.